 This presentation explores the possibilities for digital literacy in potentially every class, every major, and every discipline across the curriculum.
 Professor Todd Taylor will describe how the interdisciplinary writing program that he directs at UNC-Chapel Hill serves as a threshold digital literacy experience for first-year students as they enter the university.
 The presentation shares examples of critical, analytic student work in the sciences, social sciences, and humanities.
 Professor Taylor will demonstrate how the "learning curve" can be flattened with a new generation of powerful digital literacy tools, such as Adobe Creative Cloud, so that instructors and students alike can spend more time on teaching and learning in their courses and less time on software.
 The presentation showcases free, online support materials, including the new e-textbook: Adobe Creative Cloud across the Curriculum: A Guide for Students and Teachers as well as assignment modules and sample student work in Adobe Education Exchange.

-In addition to bringing in expert guest speakers on the subject of Digital Skills and Literacy, the IDEAL Initiative will be hosting a number of on campus workshops led by our own homegrown team of experts.
+In addition to bringing in expert guest speakers on the subject of Digital Skills and Literacy, the IDEAL Initiative will be hosting a number of on campus workshops and discussions led by our own homegrown team of experts.

 Tools, Tools, and More Tools (an exploration of free, categorized digital tools)

-1. Intro to Microsoft Sway •
+Introduction to Microsoft Sway

-Intro to Microsoft Office 365
+Introduction to Microsoft Office 365

 © 2018 Franklin Pierce University • All Rights Reserved